ocharles/blog/posts/2012-12-12-24-days-of-hackage-text.md

 ---
-title: 24 Days of Hackage: text
+title: "24 Days of Hackage: text"
 ---

 Text processing is one of the many tasks in computer programming that seems like